kaushal1014/research-paper-template-Athlete-Injuries/docs/technical-skills/introduction-technical-skills.md

 include using a text editor and a terminal window and testing and debugging a Python program or a using an interactive Jupyter notebook.
-Once you understand those basic skills you will need to learn how to understand statistical concepts and then apply them in the context of a Python program.
+Once you understand those basic skills you will need to learn how to understand statistical concepts and then apply them in a Python program.

 Recognizing that you will need to be good at both software engineering and statistics can be overwhelming and ultimately lead you to wonder how you can